psantori/CLABPush-Go/README.md

 # CLABPush-Go

-ContactLab Push Notifications sample backend app for client push notifications management.
+**ContactLab Push Notifications sample backend app for client push notifications management.**

-This repository contains a sample web app written in Go for [ContactLab](http://www.contactlab.com) push notifications management.
-It works in conjunction with the [CLABPush-Objective-C](https://github.com/contactlab/CLABPush-Objective-C) or [CLABPush-Swift](https://github.com/contactlab/CLABPush-Swift) sample code for iOS and [CLABPush-Android](https://github.com/contactlab/CLABPush-Android) for Android.
+This repository contains a simple GO web application for [ContactLab](http://www.contactlab.com) push notifications management.
+It works in conjunction with [CLABPush-Objective-C](https://github.com/contactlab/CLABPush-Objective-C) / [CLABPush-Swift](https://github.com/contactlab/CLABPush-Swift) for iOS and [CLABPush-Android](https://github.com/contactlab/CLABPush-Android) for Android.

-The project is composed by simple Go web application that will serve the requests from the Android and iOS applications and store the registration data in a database.
-In the package are included an exporter tool to export database record in csv format and an uploader tool to upload said file on the [ContactLab](http://www.contactlab.com) backend.

-To facilitate testing, the project also includes a sample directory with a ready configuration file and an SQLite database.
-By launching the `clabpush-go` application from this directory, you have the sample app up and running.
+The project explains how to manage device registration for iOS and Android and the process needed to synch data with [ContactLab](http://www.contactlab.com) backend.

 ## Disclaimer
-This project does not represent a final product and is provided *as is* for demonstration only.
+This project does not represent a final product and is provided *as is* for demonstration use only.
 For additional information or support, get in touch with [ContactLab](http://www.contactlab.com).

-## Installation
+## Install

-First pull the CLABPush-Go project with
+First pull the CLABPush-Go project:

 ```bash
 go get github.com/contactlab/clabpush-go
 ```

-Then install the module with
+Then install the module:

 ```bash
 go install github.com/contactlab/clabpush-go
 ```

-Done.

-## Usage
+## How to use

-### Web application
+### Quick start

-If you want to run the app *as is*, move inside the sample folder in the project directory
+For a quick start, we provided a sample directory with a SQLite database and pre-configured settings.

+Move to the project directory:

 ```bash
 cd $GOPATH/src/github.com/contactlab/clabpush-go/sample
 ```

-Inside you'll find a `config.json.sample` file with a few parameters for the web application and a `clabpush.db.sample` SQLite database with a single devices table with an handful of columns.
-In order to launch the web server, make a copy of those files removing the `.sample` extension and modify them accordingly with your preferences.
+Copy and rename the sample files:

 ```bash
 cp clabpush.db.sample clabpush.db
 cp config.json.sample config.json
 ```

+The SQLte database `clabpush.db` has the following columns:

+- `id` an automatic incremental identifier
+- `token` the device registration token
+- `vendor` one of the following values:
+ - `apn` for Apple Push Notification service (iOS)
+ - `gcn` for Google Cloud Messaging (Android)
+- `app_id` your mobile app Bundle Identifier (iOS) or Package Name (Android)
+- `user_info` an optional JSON dictionary for user profiling

+Edit `config.json` according to your preferences:

+- `address` your web application IP address
+- `port` your web application port
+- `authKey` the authentication key to match your mobile app device registration
+- `dbPath` yoour local SQLite database

-To start the app, just use the `clabpush-go` command.
+To start the web application type:

 ```bash
 clabpush-go
 ```

+### Synch data with ContactLab

+The easiest method to synch data with [ContactLab](http://www.contactlab.com) is by exporting the database in a comma-separated values (CSV) file, and uploading it to a SFTP server where [ContactLab](http://www.contactlab.com) backend will take care of.

-### Exporting to csv
+### Exporting to CSV

-The exporter is not automatically installed when you install the `clabpush-go` application, but you can sort it out with
+To install the exporter type:

 ```bash
 go install github.com/contactlab/clabpush-go/exporter
 ```

-Once you have the tool installed, assuming you are in the sample folder of the project, you can just do
+To start the exporter, if you are using our sample folder, type:

 ```bash
 exporter -in clabpush.db -out export.csv
 ```

-You can also pass in an username and a password if the database is protected
+If you database requires authentication you can add username/password:

 ```bash
 exporter -in clabpush.db -out export.csv -user your_username -password your_password
 ```

-You should see in the console something along these lines
+If everything is correct you should see something like this:

 ```bash
 Connecting to clabpush.db...